 Uses of the Rubber Tree (Hevea brasiliensis)

-Natural rubber is used in the production of tyres.
-Around 70% of the world’s natural rubber goes into manufacturing tyres in the automobile industries.
+Natural rubber is used in the production of tires.
+Around 70% of the world’s natural rubber goes into manufacturing tires in the automobile industries.

-Natural rubber has to be vulcanised before using them to manufacture tyres.
-Vulcanization is the process of heating of natural rubber with sulphur to make it strong and durable.
+The natural rubber has to be vulcanized before using them to manufacture tires.
+Vulcanization is the process of heating of natural rubber with sulfur to make it strong and durable.

 Natural Rubber is also used to manufacture the following -